renra/Assembler-playground/README.md

 man ld
 ```

-This project is realized on a unix platform as that allows me to see deeper into system.
+This project is realized on a unix platform as that allows me to see deeper into the system.